Newton Flotman: Transport

-The village stands by the A140 road between Cromer, North Norfolk, and Ipswich, Suffolk.
-Newton Flotman has regular buses to Norwich and Long Stratton, operated by First Norfolk & Suffolk and Simonds of Botesdale.
+The village stands by the A140 road between Cromer in North Norfolk and Ipswich in Suffolk.

+Newton Flotman has regular bus services to Norwich and Long Stratton, operated by First Norfolk & Suffolk, Konectbus and Simonds of Botesdale.

-The railway line between Norwich and London's Liverpool Street station passes the west side of the village at a level crossing, but there is no station.
-The nearest is at Norwich.
+The Great Eastern railway line, which links Norwich and London's Liverpool Street station, passes to the west side of the village at a level crossing, but there is no station; the nearest is at Norwich.

 Notable residents

-The village was the home of the Blonumvyll or Blunderville family in the 15th century: Richard & William.
-Thomas Blundeville (c.
-1522–1606), humanist writer, mathematician and inventor of the protractor lived as a country gentleman in the village.
-Blundeville Manor is the name of a cul de sac in the village.
+The partronage of Newton Flotman Church was held by the Blunderville family from 1294 for about 400 years.
+In 1721 it passed to Matthew Long of Dunston Hall and the clergy of the parish had the surname Long until 1948.
+In 1790, Sarah Long, was patroness and appointed as Rector the Rev. Robert Churchman Kellett on condition that he change his surname to Long, which he did after seven years' consideration.
+The Longs were also lords of the manor from 1721 to at least 1937.

+The Revd Henry Churchman Long is cited in Hansard in matters relating to the Non-Conformist Burial Act which was passed in 1861.
+Sir Samuel Morton Peto raised the issue of Revd Long’s habit of carting soil from the north side of the churchyard to manure the grounds of his glebe, in the Houses of Parliament in 1861.
+The soil had been removed from the area of the churchyard which had been used for the burial of Methodists, Nonconformists and the unbaptised.

 Brighton's Road, one of the main streets that run through the village, is named after J. L. Brighton, who was chairman of the parish council for 41 years.
 Brighton was succeeded as chairman by Alan King, who held the post for 14 years.
 Alan King Playing Field, King's Green, Kingsway and Alan Avenue are all places in the village named after him.
+David Gibbs followed Alan King as chairman holding the post for 33 years to 2022.